Skip to content

 How to purchase and store?

 While purchasing sorrel, it is essential to buy bunches with smaller yet firmer green leaves.
-They should not be discolored or wilted.
-Also note the flavor profile slightly varies based on how tender or old the leaves are.
+They should not be discoloured or wilted.
+Also, note the flavour profile slightly varies based on how tender or old the leaves are.

-This leafy vegetable has a short shelf life due to its high moisture content; hence, it is best consumed fresh but can last in the fridge for up to 2-3 days well.
+This leafy vegetable has a short shelf life due to its high moisture content; hence, it is best consumed fresh but can last in the fridge for up to 2-3 days.

 Nutrition Benefits of Ambat Chukka

-This leafy green is a rich source of fiber, vitamins A, C, and many other micronutrients making it great for the gut, skin, weight loss, etc. On the other hand consuming it mindfully is important due to its high oxalic acid content.
+This leafy green is a rich source of fibre, vitamins A, and C, and many other micronutrients thus making it great for the gut, skin, weight loss, etc. On the other hand consuming it mindfully is important due to its high oxalic acid content.

 Culinary uses